https://invisible-island.net/ncurses/man/

 single character.
 As discussed in curs_attr(3x), that character may

-have been more than eight bits in an SVr3 or SVr4 implementation, but
+have been more than eight bits wide in an SVr3 or SVr4 implementation,

-in the X/Open Curses model, the details are not given.
-The important
+but in the X/Open Curses model, the details are not given.
+The

-distinction between SVr4 curses and X/Open Curses is that the non-
+important distinction between SVr4 curses and X/Open Curses is that the

-character information (attributes and color) was separated from the
+latter separates non-character information (attributes and color) from

-In this implementation, chtype holds an eight-bit character.
-But
+In ncurses, chtype holds an eight-bit character.
+But ncurses allows a

-ncurses allows multibyte characters to be passed in a succession of
+multibyte character to be passed in a succession of calls to waddch.

-waddch passes exactly one character which may be rendered as one or
+character, which may be rendered in one or more screen locations

-Depending on the locale settings, ncurses will inspect the byte passed
+Depending on the locale settings, ncurses inspects the byte passed in

 multibyte sequence.
 When a character is complete, ncurses displays the